bambora/dev.bambora.com/source/includes/api/_make_payment.md

 ```
 > The Python code example requires that the [requests library for Python](https://github.com/kennethreitz/requests/) is installed on the computer that is running the code.

-A tokenized card is when you have already registered a card with us and you're just using the token you received back to pay with it
+A tokenized card is when you have already registered a card with us and you're just using the token you received back to pay with it.

 You will need the following data in order to make the request: